 Today, he is somewhat retired in the Lowcountry of South Carolina, near Hilton Head.
 He does maintain an affiliation with the Atlanta public relations firm, J. Addams & Partners, who also acts as his agent for any engagements that he finds amusing or sufficiently profitable.
 In 2012, he was elected a founding fellow of the Lean Systems Society.

 Chet is the author of Certain to Win (2004), on applications of Boyd’s ideas to business, and also has three books out on defense issues.
 The first, A Swift, Elusive Sword (2001), advocated elimination of the US Army, among sundry transformation initiatives.
 It had a second printing, has been translated into Russian, and has been a text at the National Defense University and the US Naval Academy.
 His next book was Neither Shall the Sword, published in January, 2006, which carries the recommendations of A Swift, Elusive Sword to their logical conclusion, and his most recent, If We Can Keep It: A Manifesto for the Next Administration was published in early 2008.
 You can download a free PDF of IWCKI via that link from our Articles page.

 Chet is also Colonel Richards, USAF, Ret.
 He was the Air Attaché (Reserve) in the US Defense Attaché Office in Riyadh, Saudi Arabia, for a number of years and prior to that was assigned to Studies and Analysis on the Air Staff.
 He has commanded two reserve units, retiring in 1999 with the Legion of Merit.

 He holds a Ph.D. in mathematics, which is why Boyd asked him to review “Destruction and Creation” in the first place.
-Chet recently completed advanced yoga instructor training at the Jiva Yoga Center on Hilton Head Island and is a Registered Yoga Teacher and member of the Yoga Alliance.
+Chet is a certified yoga instructor and recently retired as an RYT-500 in the Yoga Alliance.
 In his old age, he has become a 70.3 triathlete and holds a national ranking in his age group for swimming butterfly.
 Thereby proving that outliving the competition can be a viable strategy.